How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 9. Request feedback when a cart is abandoned.

-Install a popup with a small text box asking the customer why they did not proceed to checkout.
+Install a pop-up with a small text box asking the customer why they did not proceed to checkout.
 To make getting a response from the departing customer easier, you can create a multiple-choice list to share the reason (or reasons) for cart abandonment.

 10. Send out email surveys to new customers.